mokshadharma/llm-instructions/ed-non-interactive-guide.md

 **Mandatory verification after each script:**
 1. Verify the exact change with `ed -s FILE <<< 'H\nSTART,ENDn'`
-2. Measure indentation of changed lines with `awk` (for code files)
+2. Measure indentation of changed lines with `bin/measure-indent.py` (for code files)
 3. Run syntax checker (`python3 -m py_compile`, etc.)
 4. Only proceed to the next script if all checks pass